 - Feeling ignored, marginalised, or misunderstood: This is often why introverts are perceived as aloof, snooty or rude.
 If you’re feeling ignored it’s hard not to behave (just a little like) a spoilt child!
 Use your strengths in discussing things on a one to one basis with people that matter to you, increase the circle of colleagues that know you.

-- Worrying you don’t have the social network that helps others get ahead: Chances are you have a very different network of supporters to some of the people you’re comparing yourself to; you probably know more people in more depth than your extroverted networker that goes around telling everybody how good she is.
-Work on a one to one basis to build your network and ask to go to lunch (or meet) a decision maker periodically.
+- Worrying you don’t have the social network that helps others get ahead: Chances are you have a very different network of supporters to some of the people you’re comparing yourself to.
+You probably know more people in more depth than the extroverted networker who goes around telling everybody how good she is.
+Work on a one to one basis to build your network.
 You’ll build your support base because you research, listen and help others.

 - Not being the stereotypical introvert: As an introvert you can (or have) learnt strategies to adapt to a world that expects extroverted behaviour in business.
 You might even have taken up public speaking and running events; although it can be frustrating when people tell you you’re not an introvert because you do these things (actually most good speakers I know are introverts).

 Introverts in business

 This website focuses on introverts in business for a simple reason, it often seems that modern business is designed for extroverts.
 This means that it’s harder work for an introvert to get on, or be heard, in a business.
 The problem with this is that the business misses out as a whole, due to the different perspective that introverts can bring.
 This is something that extroverted business leaders would be wise to understand, so they can improve their overall business.